top of page

 QUALITIES

-It's a conscious choice to put the breath at the center of the practice.
-If you start with poor-quality breathing, don't even think that it's going to improve - in fact, the opposite will happen.
+It's a conscious choice to put breathing at the center of your practice.
+If you start out with poor-quality breathing, don't even think that it's going to improve - in fact, the opposite will happen.
 Because by putting the breath at the forefront, and allowing all other actions to become secondary, this creates an inner environment on which it becomes possible to approach all other aspects of the practice.
 It imposes a rhythm that should be slower than some would wish, but it's mainly a question of taking the time necessary to ensure that practice doesn't become enslavement, but becomes at the service of the individual, at the risk of undergoing what should in fact become a moment out of time, without expectation, of appreciating every moment and leaving space for what is.

 The posture (Asana) supports the breath, but the breath (Pranayama) also supports the posture, which in turn supports the state of mind to a quality necessary for the more subtle application of the gaze (Pratyahara) the withdrawal of the senses, which is more accurately in purpose the conscious use of the 5 senses.
 Together, these three elements constitute an opening to deep concentration, conducive to the quality of (Dharana).
-Continued support of this process TRISTANA becomes the quality point for sustaining (Dhyana) the state of meditation.
-This is the practice, as long as the quality of each thing is carried out without one taking precedence over the other, to get to the rightness of the moment and remove any idea of attaining any kind of perfection, which would generate opposition to the meaning of the practice, and which will bring to light the whole meaning of Yama and Niyama.
+Continued support of this process (Tristana) becomes the quality point for sustaining (Dhyana) the state of meditation.
+This is practice, as long as the quality of each thing is carried out without one taking precedence over the other, to get to the rightness of the moment and remove any idea of attaining any kind of perfection, which would generate opposition to the meaning of practice, and which will bring to light the whole meaning of Yama and Niyama.
 Study means understanding our involvement in conscious actions and appreciating the process.

-The wonder and amazement we feel when we witness that from diligent application of this method, transformation of the quality of action involves being more closely anchored in Yama principles.
+The wonder and amazement we feel when we witness that, from diligent application of this method, transformation of the quality of action involves being more closely anchored in Yama principles.

 • Any unnecessary action is a source of distraction